-Traditional Use - An existing local minor sport association, adult group, performance or special event which has been on-going for more than three years.
+Traditional (Historical) Use - An existing local minor sport association, adult group, performance, special event or non-profit rental which has been on-going for more than three years.
 Traditional use refers to the number of hours or days booked annually by the group except for Kelowna Community Theatre which refers to a specific date.
 Other considerations when reviewing traditional use include daily time slot, day of booking, location of booking and traditional league/event patterns.